tetron/vscode-cwl-testing/README.md

 This document gives step by step instructions to help you get started developing CWL workflows on Arvados.

-* Install & set up ssh client on Windows
+1. Install & set up ssh client on Windows
-* Install vscode and relevant extensions
+1. Install vscode and relevant extensions
-* Use vscode to connect to an arvados shell node for development
+1. Use vscode to connect to an arvados shell node for development
-* Create an simple command line tool, run it, and view the log
+1. Create an simple command line tool, run it, and view the log
-* Upload input, create a command line tool to process it, and view the output
+1. Upload input, create a command line tool to process it, and view the output

-# Windows Setup (Linux and MacOS users can skip this step)
+# Windows SSH Setup

+Linux and MacOS users can skip this step.

 1. Install git for windows https://git-scm.com/download/win
 1. Open git bash